Supplements & Ingredients

 • Warfarin

-necessitating careful supervision in patients on these drugs and supplements (NIH ODS).
+Anyone on these drugs and supplements should proceed only under doctor supervision (NIH ODS).

 Who shouldn’t megadose ascorbic acid?

-In the following situations, it’s best to avoid or use caution with megadosed vitamin C:
+In the following situations, it’s best to avoid or use caution with megadosed vitamin C (NCBI):

 • Individuals with kidney disease or a history of kidney stones should exercise caution as high doses of ascorbic acid acidify urine & promote stone formation (NIH ODS)